stephaneey/azure-and-k8s-architecture/cheat sheets/availability.md

 Clarification made, multi-region workloads often imply:

 - A front door with or without application gateway as an origin.
 You can bypass Application Gateway for any origin that can be linked through *Private Link Service*.
 This works fine with AKS and Container Apps.
-Today, if you want to keep your actual backend hosting platform fully private (ie: ILB ASE, ILB APIM), you'll need to put an Application Gateway between Front Door and your backend, because Front Door does not integrage yet (in 01/24) natively with such private backends.
+Today, if you want to keep your actual backend hosting platform fully private (ie: ILB APIM), you'll need to put an Application Gateway between Front Door and your backend, because Front Door does not integrage yet (in 01/24) natively with such private backends.

 - A backend hosting platform in each region.
 - An explicit instantiation of Private Link Service when Front Door takes private origins or directly through private endpoints when applicable (ie: App Service).